zamazan4ik/awesome-pgo/README.md

 Possibly other compilers support PGO too.
 If you know any, please let me know.

 ## Are we PGO yet?

+Just a list of PGO-related issues in different projects.
+So you can estimate the PGO state in your favourite open-source product.

 * ScyllaDB: https://github.com/scylladb/scylladb/pull/10808
 * Tarantool: https://github.com/tarantool/tarantool/issues/8089